SAP, Alibaba team up on cloud services

 SAP, Europe’s most valuable technology company, also cooperates with U.S. cloud providers as it encourages clients to make a transition away from running its software on on-site servers to remote data centres.

-It recently launched a new marketing suite, called C/4HANA, which competes directly with cloud-based U.S. rival Salesforce .
-(Reporting by Cate Cadell and Douglas Busvine Editing by Maria Sheahan)
+It recently launched a new marketing suite, called C/4HANA, which competes directly with cloud-based U.S. rival Salesforce (CRM.N).